cold-storage/simple-json-log/README.md

 **`level`**

-Defaults to `off`.
+Defaults to 'off'.
 We do nothing unless you specify a level.

 **`levelAsLabel` and `label`**